 Countries Requiring Additional Training

 Currently there are 78 countries on the Department of States list that requires this training with 37 more countries to be added with an effective date of January 1, 2018.
-Some of the most traveled countries are: India and Mexico (only parts at this time).
+Some of the most traveled countries are: Argentina, Brazil, Canada, and Mexico.

 This seminar is designed to provide participants with threat and situational awareness training against criminal and terrorist attacks while working in high threat regions.
 Participants will learn risk management, health management, surveillance detection, crime and personal protection, defensive driving, kidnapping prevention, minefield awareness and awareness of threats from explosives and countermeasures.
 It is an interactive e-Learning seminar available via the Internet, using a computer or mobile device.

 - 8-module online course (estimated 5-hour duration)

-- Tuition is $55, MUST be charged to a Lab travel card or you must submit an ePro requisition for payment by the Procurement Department
+- Tuition is $80, MUST be charged with an ePro requisition by the Procurement Department

 - Training certificate is valid for 5 years (for most countries)

 To complete this course successfully, the traveler must pass every exam (exam after each module) with a score of 80% or better.